Corporate Governance and Compliance with QCA code

-The Company seeks to maximize long-term revenues through building gaming franchises with longevity, and has a significant back catalogue that contributes a large majority of its revenues.
+The Company seeks to maximise long-term revenues through building gaming franchises with longevity, and has a significant back catalogue that contributes a large majority of its revenues.

-Examples of the principal risks that the Company faces are set out in the AIM Admission Document available on the “RNS News” section of the website.
+Examples of the principal risks that the Company faces are set out in the AIM Admission Document available on the “Reports and Circulars” section of the website.
 The Board monitors the risks facing the Company on a regular basis and takes appropriate action to ensure that it is able to manage and limit any adverse effects.

 Further information regarding the strategy and business model will be provided in each Annual Report and Accounts and Interim Reports.